-Why Blood and Placenta are Hot Commodities in the Skin-Care World
+Why Blood and Placenta Are Hot Commodities in the Skin-Care World

-Although my job requires that I test-drive fancy new skin-care products almost constantly, the truth is I actually prefer a no-frills routine with ingredients I can understand, sans having to pull out a medical dictionary.
-At the same time, I’m totally into innovations that sound weird or gross, but are indeed beneficial because every once in awhile, a little adventure is needed.
+Although my job requires that I test-drive fancy new skin-care products almost constantly, the truth is I actually prefer a no-frills routine with ingredients I can understand without having to pull out a medical dictionary.
+At the same time, I’m totally into innovations that sound weird or gross but are indeed beneficial, because every once in awhile, a little adventure is needed.

 MORE: 10 Game-Changing Skin-Care Tips for Black Women